Is the fact that my conveyancer in Norfolk Broads is not listed on my bank's solicitor panel that there is a problem with the quality of her work?

-I'm buying my first flat in Norfolk Broads with the aid of help to buy.
-The builders refused to budge the amount so I negotiated 6k of fixtures and fittings instead.
-The estate agent suggested that I not inform my conveyancer about this extras as it would impact my loan with the bank.
-Should I keep quiet?.
+I'm buying my first flat in Norfolk Broads with a mortgage from .
+The developers refused to budge the amount so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The house builders rep told me not reveal to my lawyer about the side-deal as it would put at risk my loan with the lender.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.